Actindo-AG/Documentation/Payments/Operation/05_ManageConfirmations.md

 You can also reject a refund, if it is not justified, for example, because the goods have already been delivered.
 In case of faulty transactions you can void them to clear the database.

-In the settings might have been applied special permissions.
+In the settings might have been applied special permissions for this menu entry.
 > [Info] You might not be able to access this menu entry, because you have no permissions to do it.
 Furthermore, you may have access, but you are not permitted to execute refunds above a certain amount (for example, more than 50€).